What to look for in dry cereals

 - Sugar.
-After you find fiber-rich cereals that you like, look for the one with the lowest amount of sugar.
-Focus on cereals marketed to adults.
-They're usually lower in sugar than cereals aimed at children.
-To find out how much sugar a cereal contains, check the Nutrition Facts label.
-It's also important to check the ingredient list.
+Focus on cereals marketed to adults, which are usually lower in sugar than cereals aimed at children.
+Check the Nutrition Facts label to find out how much sugar a cereal contains.
 Avoid cereals that list sugar at or near the top of the ingredient list, or that list multiple types of added sugar, such as high-fructose corn syrup, honey, brown sugar and dextrose.

 - Calories.
 If you're counting calories, choose cereals lower in calories, ideally less than 160 calories a serving.

 Remember to top off your bowl of cereal with some sliced fruit and low-fat or skim milk.
 Or if you're on the go, take along a piece of fruit, a container of milk or some yogurt.

 Cereal bars may be a good breakfast option.
 Just be sure to look for those that meet the same guidelines as dry cereal and that are made with simple, wholesome ingredients, such as dried fruit, nuts and whole grains such as oats.

 Also, don't forget some fruit and low-fat milk or yogurt to round things out.
 Even fruit or yogurt cereal bars won't satisfy all your nutrition requirements for breakfast.